emacsmirror/detached/README.md

 ## Nonattachable commands

-To be able to both attach to a dtach session as well as logging its output `detached` relies on the usage of `tee`.
+To be able to both attach to a dtach session as well as logging its output `detached.el` relies on the usage of `tee`.
 However it is possible that the user tries to run a command which involves a program that doesn't integrate well with tee.
 In those situations the output could be delayed until the session ends, which is not preferable.

-For these situations `detached` provides the `detached-nonattachable-commands` variable.
+For these situations `detached.el` provides the `detached-nonattachable-commands` variable.
 This is a list of regular expressions.
 Any command that matches any of the strings will be getting the property `attachable` set to false.
 ``` emacs-lisp
 (setq detached-nonattachable-commands '("^ls"))
 ```